 Benefits of Leave Encashment

-Leave encashment rules work well for employees and employers, let’s look at some of their benefits:
+Its rules work well for employees and employers.
+Let’s look at some of their benefits:

 Benefits for Employees

-- Financial Flexibility: Employees are paid the cash equivalent of their unused leaves.
+- Financial Flexibility: Employees are paid the cash equivalent of their unused leave.
 The payout can provide them with a financial cushion during their resignation or retirement period.

 - Retirement Planning: The additional cash payout can help employees start their retirement on a positive note.
-The money can go towards investments or interests or act as a supplementary income source.
+The money can go towards investments, interests, or act as a supplementary income source.

 - Tax Savings: The amount received for leave encashment is tax-exempt for government employees and partially tax-exempt for private-sector employees.
 This helps reduce the overall tax liabilities.